Check If a Variable Exists in Bash Using If Statement

 Now, run the script. checking variable using isset function Since the a variable is non-empty, the output shows that the variable is set.

-You can employ modifiers with the -n option too.
-The +set modifier returns the empty variable as “true”.
+You can employ the parameter expansion method with the -n option too.
+The ${x+set} inside the if condition replaces the variable x with set if the variable is set and not empty.
+The -n option returns “true” when the variable is not empty.
 Otherwise, the script will execute the “False” code block.
-Now, you can follow the steps given below:
+Now, you can follow the script given below:

 #!/bin/bash